-Hawaii’s healthcare administrators get the best of both worlds: a job in paradise, and a median salary that tops the national average by nearly $15,000, coming in at $114,490 a year according to 2018 Bureau of Labor Statistics (BLS) data.
-Those in the top ten percent do a little better than their counterparts on the national stage, earning $185,400 annually.
+Hawaii’s healthcare administrators get the best of both worlds: a job in paradise, and a median salary that tops the national average by over $20,000, coming in at $124,850 a year according to 2020 Bureau of Labor Statistics (BLS) data.
+Those in the 75th percentile also do better than their counterparts on the national stage, earning $159,360 annually.

 In return for those above-average paychecks, healthcare administrators in the state know how to deliver the goods.
-According to a 2017 article in Bloomberg News, Hawaiians not only live two years longer than the national average, but also enjoy that healthy longevity at a lower cost than in any other state, with per capita spending only amount to $3,626 annually according to numbers from the Health Care Cost Institute.
+Hawaiians not only live longer than the national average, but also enjoy that healthy longevity at a lower cost than in any other state, with per capita spending only amounting to $3,626 annually according to numbers from the Health Care Cost Institute.

 Factors Driving Job Growth for Healthcare Administrators in Hawaii

 According to the University of Hawai’i Office of the Vice President for Community Colleges, jobs in the state’s healthcare sector totaled 80,174 in 2021.

 The Hawaii State Workforce Infonet projects that healthcare administration jobs will expand by about 16 percent in the decade between 2018 and 2028.
 The net results of the expansion will be 180 openings per year between newly created jobs and turnover in existing roles.

 How Experience and Location Affect the Salaries of Healthcare Administrators in Hawaii

 Although the state median is high, there are clear divisions in compensation levels for healthcare administrators across Hawaii based on where they work and the level of employment.
 At the low end, administrators in rural Hawaii earn $81,410 in the 25th percentile in the 2020 BLS numbers.
 At the same time, in downtown Honolulu, the 75th percentile of managers are brushing $160,310 a year.

 - Median: $126,780

 - 90thpercentile: –